vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 }
 ```

-Where `Delegate` adds the `Amount` to the delegation of validator `Val` at the biginning of the next epoch (if still available to them), and `Undelegate` subtracts the amount from the delegation of `Val` by the next epoch if available.
+Where `Delegate` adds the `Amount` to the delegation of validator `Val` at the beginning of the next epoch (if still available to them), and `Undelegate` subtracts the amount from the delegation of `Val` by the next epoch if available.

 To avoid fragmentation or spam, there is a network parameter `minimum delegateable stake` that defines the smallest unit of (fractions of) tokens that can be used for delegation.